INNO-MAKER/DAC-PRO-HAT/readme.md

 **2.Hotspot**

 Some music system open the Raspberry Pi build-in hotspot default.
 But the 3.5 mm jacks will be an antenna and received the interference signal from the WIFI module.
 So use wired network instead of the Raspberry Pi build-in WIFI can help you cut noise pollution completely.
 Esp the build-in WIFI be used as wireless hotspot.

+### 8.Support For Raspberry Pi5

+Currently needed to do as below methods to use DAC Pro under Raspberry Pi 5.

+1.Download the matched dtbo file for your system from our GitHub link

+2.Use a card reader on your computer to open the TF card that has already been flashed with the system."

+3.Copy and replace the corresponding dtbo file in the **overlays** folder within the **boot** drive.

+4.Save and exit the TF card, then follow the above setup steps to configure the audio output driver for normal use.